dribdat/dribdat/README.md

 In production, the `DATABASE_URL` configures connectivity to an SQLAlchemy-compatible database engine.
 This requires a `DRIBDAT_ENV=prod` configuration.

-Run the following to create your app's database tables and perform the initial migration:
+Run the following to create your local SQLite database tables and perform the initial migration.
+Note that we avoid using the production `migrations` folder locally due to [Flask-Migrate#61](https://github.com/miguelgrinberg/Flask-Migrate/issues/61):

 ```
+mv migrations migrations_prod
 python manage.py db init
 python manage.py db migrate
 python manage.py db upgrade